 Freedom Portfolio Positioning

-The AMS IC holds a slightly unfavorable view of fixed income, but likes its potential to provide insulation during an equity downturn.
-As fixed income yields rise, it will become a more attractive option for managing portfolio volatility.
+The AMS IC holds a slightly unfavorable view of fixed income, but likes its potential to provide portfolio insulation during an equity downturn.
+As yields rise, fixed income will become a more attractive option for managing portfolio volatility.

 ALTERNATIVES